HajiraMarwah/javascript/README.md

 # JavaScript Overview

 JavaScript is a **high-level, interpreted programming language** widely used for **web development**.
-It enables developers to create **dynamic and interactive websites**, manipulate HTML/CSS, and communicate with servers.
+It enables developers to create **dynamic and interactive websites** makes web page more functional, manipulate HTML/CSS, and communicate with servers.

 ---